 Olive Oil, Pure and/or Extra Virgin Olive Oil

-In a perfect world, you’ll have both kinds on hand, more if you are interested in a variety of levels of flavor.
-For most savory food, except for Asian food, this is the kind of oil to use.
-Weeknight meals at their simplest could be a piece of chicken, meat, or fish pan seared or sautéed in olive oil, seasoned with salt and pepper.
+In a perfect world, you’ll have both kinds of olive oil on hand, more if you are interested in a variety of levels of flavor.
+For most savory food, except for Asian cuisine, this is the kind of oil to use.
+Weeknight meals at their simplest could be a piece of chicken, meat, or fish pan-seared or sautéed in olive oil, seasoned with salt and pepper.

-You can use pure olive oil for cooking, saving the more pricy extra-virgin for uncooked dishes, like salad dressings or drizzling over tomatoes and the like.
-There... are tons of brands out there, and you should play around since some have a much more pronounced flavor, some are fruitier than others, and so on, and find ones that you really like.
+You can use pure olive oil for cooking, saving the more pricy extra-virgin for uncooked dishes, like salad dressings or for drizzling over tomatoes and the like.
+There are tons of brands out there, and you should try a few--some have a much more pronounced flavor, some are fruitier than others--and find ones that you really like.

-Also, there are some good quality extra virgin olive oil available in large bottles at the supermarket that won’t break the bank, inexpensive enough to cook with, if you’re only buying one kind.
+Also, there are some good quality extra virgin olive oils available in large bottles at the supermarket that won’t break the bank, inexpensive enough to cook with, if you’re only buying one kind.

 02 of 14